opencog/atomspace/opencog/persist/sql/README.md

 After install, verify that `/etc/odbcinst.ini` contains the stanza below (or something similar).
 If it is missing, then edit this file (as root) and add the stanza.
 Notice that it uses the Unicode drivers, and NOT the ANSI (ASCII) drivers.
-Opencog uses unicode!
+Opencog uses Unicode!

 ```
     sudo vi /etc/odbcinst.ini &